Sayan-Maity/All-Project-Directory/README.md

 - <a href="https://github.com/Sayan-Maity/Cat-life">Cat Life<a/> - The first ever application I had tried to deploy on github pages
 - <a href="https://github.com/Sayan-Maity/Calculator.github.io">Calculator<a/> - Calculator made using react helps in calculating multiple calculations
 - <a href="https://github.com/Sayan-Maity/CRUD-app">CRUD App<a/> - A CRUD web application

+## G <a id="g"></a>
+- <a href="https://github.com/Sayan-Maity/Guess-the-Color">Guess the Color<a/> - 'Guess the Color' - is a game where player have to choose the correct color matching the RGB color model given to them

 ## L <a id="l"></a>
 - <a href="https://github.com/Sayan-Maity/Login-Redux">Login-Redux<a/> - Login Register application